 - Put the casserole into a larger pan and pour hot water into the pan.
-It should reach about an inch or so up the side of the casserole bowl.

 - Most importantly, the cauliflower rice pudding must be baked in the hot water bath.
 It allows the pudding to bake at a slow, even temperature.
-If we leave out that step, it will overcook and curdle.
+If we leave out that step, it may overcook and curdle.

 - Baked pudding/custards may not look completely cooked because there should still be a little movement in the center.
 But if the center is soupy or the outer edges are jiggly, then it needs to be baked longer, perhaps 5-10 minutes.
 You can also insert a thin knife in the center and it should come out clean.

 - After the baked pudding cools, you may see a bit of water when you serve it.
 This is called weeping and sometimes it means it was a bit overcooked.
 It should not be a liquidy egg mixture, that would mean it was undercooked.
-If I’ve had a bit of water in my pudding, I just pour it off, it still tastes fine.
+If I've had a bit of water in my pudding, I just pour it off, it still tastes absolutely fine.

 - You may also see a split or a bit of cracking on the top of the baked pudding.
 It usually means it is overcooked.
 But honestly I've been baking custards and puddings for many years and have had my share of cracks.
 You will see this pudding has a split on it.
 I have never felt it changed the flavor, only the look.

 If you love puddings as much as I do, try my Keto Chocolate Pudding Bars.
 They are like a bite size piece of rich dark chocolate pudding pie!
 Or my Sugar Free Banana Pudding.
 It has my own version of low carb crunchy Nilla Villa Cookies layered in the pudding.
 So creamy and delicious!